Pre K - High School

 A top site for online educational games for kids of all ages. (math, grammar, science, spelling, history).
 Featuring the kidSAFE Seal, FunBrain is an educational website managed by Sandbox Networks since 1997 hosting exciting arcade games.
 Children with learning disabilities in grades K-8 can watch lesson videos and practice their skills in attention-grabbing games like Tic Tac Toe.
 Game directions are conveniently illustrated to assist struggling readers too.

 A reading comprehension multimedia resource for elementary students.
 The Wisconsin Media Lab created the Into the Book! website to provide engaging reading comprehension activities in English and Spanish.
 Elementary children with learning disabilities will benefit from dissecting books, such as The Wolf Who Cried Boy and A Pirate’s Life.
 Short, 15-minute videos are included to teach important reading strategies like visualization and summarizing.

 IXL (Pre K - H.S)

 Aligned with Common Core Standards, IXL Worldwide is a dynamic, immersive website offering adaptive learning.
 From Pre-K through senior year, IXL will provide fun exercises for mathematics, language arts, science, and social studies.
-Children remain motivated by earning awards like stickers and balloon animals for each lesson mastered.
+Children remain motivated by earning awards.

 Learning Ally (K - college)